geshu18/app/Getting-Started-with-Application-Insights-for-ASP.NET-Core.md

 Verify the version number: get the latest from the [Releases page](https://github.com/Microsoft/ApplicationInsights-aspnetcore/releases).

 As of now, the version of Microsoft.ApplicationInsights.AspNetCore included in Microsoft.AspNetCore.All (v2.0.0) meta package is 2.1.1.
 You can explicitly add a reference to Microsoft.ApplicationInsights.AspNetCore when you want a version higher than the one shipped with Microsoft.AspNetCore.All metapackage.
+Also, starting with Asp.Net Core 2.1, this meta package will no longer contain Microsoft.ApplicationInsights.AspNetCore, so you need to add it manually to `.csproj`.

-## Add the instrumentation key.
+## 3. Add the instrumentation key.

 ### Option 1: Use `appsettings.json`.